ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

 Synopsis
 --------
 - Submit Type 1 and Type 2 IMS Commands.
-User specifies a well formatted
-- IMS Command string along with PLEX and (optional) ROUTE information.
+User specifies a well formatted IMS Command string along with PLEX and (optional) ROUTE information.
-- IMS will return a completion code, return code, and reason code along
-- with any relevant text indicating the status of the command ran.
+- IMS will return a completion code, return code, and reason code along with any relevant text indicating the status of the command that was run.